pdf/golifx/README.md

 ```go
 func (c *Client) GetLightByLabel(label string) (common.Light, error)
 ```
-GetLightByLabel looks up a light by it's label and returns a common.Light.
+GetLightByLabel looks up a light by its `label` and returns a common.Light.
 May return a common.ErrNotFound error if the lookup times out without finding the light, or common.ErrDeviceInvalidType if the device exists but is not a light.